bernasiakk/Morning-Report/README.md

+(any exposed APIs have been deactivated before publishing the code to Github)

 ## 1. Project Overview
 - Project Name: Make your own morning report.
 - Project Description: This project is to prepare a daily JSON report.
 This report will combine various information from the internet.